ti-bone/cas-moderator-bot-issue-tracker/README.md

 2. How to reproduce issue.
 3. If you changed any data(e.g. banned someone or changed some data), please say what you changed\deleted\added.

-# If missing info how to reproduce the issue, issue will be rejected!
+# If missing info about how to reproduce the issue, issue will be rejected!

 # No pull requests!
 Source code of bot is closed, and all pull requests will be rejected!